 The Bolshevik phrase of the revolution began Nov.
 6, 1917, and ended that month.
 However, the following year the nation became engulfed in a civil war that lasted until 1922 when the Union of Soviet Socialist Republics was established.

-The Bolsheviks, led by Vladimir Lenin, overthrew the provisional government in a bloodless coup.
+The communist Bolsheviks, led by Vladimir Lenin, overthrew the provisional government in a bloodless coup.

-The Bolsheviks were communist.
 During the civil war, they were known as the Reds.
-Those who were fighting against the communists were known as the Whites, and they had the support of the Allies.
+Those who were fighting against communism were known as the Whites, and they had the support of the Allies.

 Meanwhile, the royal family was executed in 1918.

-In 2000, the Russian Orthodox Church canonized the royal family, and in 2008, the Russian government ruled the family was the victim of political repression.
+In 2000, the Russian Orthodox Church canonized the royal family, and in 2008, the Russian government ruled the family were victims of political repression.